godmodelabs/dexter/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## ChangeLog
+0.5.0
+- More than one container for the same view will create multiple view instances
+- NPM config moved to configs
+- Prefixed config files for Dexter TODO
+- Prefixed requirejs plugin files for Dexter TODO
+- Moved libs for Dexter into dX subfolder TODO